Diabolical Meaning: Definition and Overview

 Final Thoughts

-Whether you’re describing a movie villain, a brutal exam, or even diabolical weather, understanding the diabolical meaning and how to use the slang gives your language extra power and punch.
+If you’re describing a movie villain, a brutal exam, or even bad weather, understanding the word diabolical gives your language extra power and punch.

 Leave a Comment